Speaker Profiles

 The Global Peace Summit brings individuals and peace leaders in their rights, whose personal stories and experiences show what the path to peace should and can look like.

-Our Peace Summit speakers have experienced childhood violence and torture, war trauma, violent extremism, genocide, terrorism and juvenile imprisonment.
-Their incredible journeys towards finding their paths, paths away from hate, and paths of peace serve as strength and hope to many.
+Our Peace Summit speakers have experienced childhood violence and torture, war trauma, violent extremism, genocide and prejudice.
+Their incredible journeys towards finding their purpose, away from hate, and towards the paths of peace serve as strength and hope to many.
 By sharing their learnings and reflections on peace, they invite young people to strive for cooperation and nonviolence to coexist peacefully amidst differences.

 GET TO KNOW OUR SPEAKERS